-If you plan to ask me for a recommendation for employment, graduate school, or any other endeavor upon completion of this course, note that I have the following minimal requirements:
+If you plan to ask me for a recommendation for employment, graduate school, or any other endeavor upon completion of this course, note that I have the following minimum requirements:

-- A grade of A or B (depending on the scholarly requirements of the recommendation). - Excellent attendance and participation in both class and lab.
+- Grade of A or B (depending on the scholarly requirements of the recommendation). - Excellent attendance and participation in both class and lab.